 All interested in the technical details of the NACS can find details of the standard available for download.

 An important question is what motivates Tesla to open the standard right now – 10 years after it was introduced?
 Is it just its mission “to accelerate the world’s transition to sustainable energy”?
 Well, outside North America (with some exceptions) the company is already using a different charging standard (CCS2 or also the Chinese GB).
-In North America all other electric car manufacturers adopted CCS1, which would leave the standard exclusive to Tesla.
-It might be simply a high time to make a move this way or another to unify charging of EVs, especially because Tesla would like to open its Supercharging network to non-Tesla EVs.
+In North America, all other electric car manufacturers adopted CCS1, which would leave the standard exclusive to Tesla.
+It might be simply high time to make a move one way or another to standardize the charging of EVs, especially since Tesla would like to open its Supercharging network to non-Tesla EVs.